-50 Ways How to Get Rid of Dust Mites
+How to Get Rid of Dust Mites [50+ Different Ways]

 What are Dust Mites?

 Before we get into how to get rid of dust mites from our homes, we need to know what they really are.
-Dust mites live within the dust that collects in our homes.
+Dust mites live within the dust, stuffed animals, etc., that collects in our homes.
 They survive by feeding off pet dander; other bugs and insects; as well as the dry, flaky skin that sloughs off the people who live in and frequent that home.

 Dust Mite Allergies

 In addition to being disgusting (they are bugs running around our homes, for crying out loud!), dust mites can irritate the respiratory system as well as sinuses.
-Dust mite allergies look a lot like other types of allergies, such as those resulting from pollen and mold, as well as seasonal allergies.
-If you experience a stuffy nose, coughing, wheezing for some, itchy eyes that are red and watery, irritated skin, or have seemingly uncontrollable sneezing, you may be allergic to dust mites and the rather unpleasant items they feast on.
+A Dust mite allergy looks a lot like other types of allergies, such as those resulting from pollen and mold, as well as a seasonal allergic reaction.
+If you experience some allergic reactions like a stuffy nose, coughing, wheezing for some, itchy eyes that are red and watery, irritated skin, or have seemingly uncontrollable sneezing, you may have an allergic reaction to house dust mites and dust mite feces and the rather unpleasant items they feast on.
 It is also important to note that while these allergies can develop over time, there is a genetic component to dust mite allergies.

 How to Determine if You Have Dust Mites